 How Podcasts Make Money

-A lot of people ask me how they can make money through their podcast.
+A lot of people ask me how they can make money through their podcasts.
 And while it’s not always easy, it’s definitely possible.
 When you’re approaching monetizing your podcast, there’re different avenues to go, and you can choose what works best for you.
 You could do coaching programs, sell merchandise on your website, get an affiliate link, or you could get a sponsorship deal with a company that fits you.

 Selling a coaching program